elatov/elatov.github.io/_posts/2014-04-02-tag-multiple-vlans-on-trunk-port-on-dd-wrt-router.md

 > 19 = Full-Duplex is unchecked or greyed because Auto-Negotiate is checked
 > 20 = Enabled is unchecked.

 So from the above we can see port 4 allows *vlan3*, which is perfect.
-Now let&#8217;s set up *vlan1* and *vlan3* to come in tagged on port 4 and then enable both VLANS on that port.
+Now let's set up *vlan1* and *vlan3* to come in tagged on port 4 and then enable both VLANS on that port.
 This can be accomplished with the following:

     nvram set vlan1ports="4t 3 2 1 8*"
     nvram set vlan3ports="4t 8"